jmtayloruk/jmtayloruk.github.io/joining.md

 ---

-I am expecting to advertise multiple postdoc positions imminently (in the second half of 2024) - early expressions of interest welcome, and I expect to have adverts out soon.
+Official adverts will be posted very soon for **three** postdoc positions to start by January 2025 - early expressions of interest welcomed by email.
+My biological collaborators in Edinburgh and Sheffield will also be recruiting postdocs.

 I also always welcome expressions of interest as a mentor for anyone applying for a research fellowship aligned with my own [research interests](/research/).

-I hope to be in a position to recruit one or more postdocs in late 2024 (watch this space).

 ## Prospective PhD students